CABBI ABCs: A Guide to Our Scientific Terms

 Microbiome: The community of microbes (bacteria, fungi, etc.) that live on or inside plants and play key roles in plant health and productivity.
 One goal at CABBI is to understand microbiomes and their effect on bioenergy crop traits and sustainability.

 Oleaginous yeast: A classification for a group of yeast species that can produce oil and accumulate it in lipid bodies within their cells.
-CABBI researchers are using four species in their work to produce renewable bioproducts from plant material: Issatchenkia orientalis, Rhodosporidium toruloides, Saccharomyces cerevisiae, and Yarrowia lipolytica.
+CABBI researchers are using two oleaginous yeast species in their work to produce renewable fuel and bioproducts from plant material: Rhodosporidium toruloides and Yarrowia lipolytica.
 (See related definitions for those species in this section.)

 Oleochemicals: Products derived from vegetable or animal oils and fats (as opposed to petrochemicals made from petroleum or natural gas).
 Examples include soaps, lubricants, fatty acids, and fatty alcohols.
 CABBI’s research is aimed at using synthetic biology to make more of those compounds from renewable resources.

-‘omics: The collection of fields of study in biology ending in “-omics,” including genomics (the study of genomes), proteomics, transcriptomics, lipidomics, and glycomics.
+’omics (alternatively known as Omits): The collection of fields of study in biology ending in “-omics,” including genomics (the study of genomes; definition in the Bioenergy Basics section), proteomics, transcriptomics, lipidomics, and glycomics.

 Photocatalysis: A process that uses light as a catalyst to spur a chemical reaction, as opposed to enzymatic or chemical catalysts.
 All organisms rely on chemical reactions to make various natural products, and scientists often use a combination of catalysts to produce higher yields, as in the production of biofuels and pharmaceuticals.
 CABBI researchers have developed a method that combines photocatalysis with enzymatic catalysts to aid production of valuable compounds.